There are currently no products in the cart.

 When it comes to keeping your weight loss resolution, it all comes down to finding ways to be consistent with your diet and training.
 As we’ve already mentioned, losing weight is a marathon, not a sprint.
 As such, you need to find ways to stick to your routine day after day, week after week, and month after month.

-One incredibly easy way to make sure that you are consistently hitting your calorie and macro goals is by using a tracking application on your smartphone to record what you eat.
+One incredibly easy way to make sure that you’re consistently hitting your calorie and macro goals is to use a tracking application on your smartphone to record what you eat.

 On the training side of things, In order to keep going to the gym day in and day out, you need to find a routine that is challenging but enjoyable.
 If you dread all of the exercises in your routine, you won’t be able to stick it.

-And don’t stop there, after you find a routine that you like, keep track of it .
-Record the exercises you are performing and the intensities at which they are performed every time you workout.
+And don’t stop there, after you find a routine that you like, keep track of it.
+Record the exercises you are performing and the intensities at which they’re performed every time you workout.